kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade-1-11.md

 If `kubeadm upgrade` fails and does not roll back, for example because of an unexpected shutdown during execution, you can run `kubeadm upgrade` again.
 This command is idempotent and eventually makes sure that the actual state is the desired state you declare.

-To recover from a bad state, you can run `kubeadm upgrade` to change a running cluster from `x.x.x --> x.x.x` with `--force`.
+To recover from a bad state, you can also run `kubeadm upgrade --force` without changing the version that your cluster is running.

 ## How it works